Alexander Freer

 I studied at the universities of Warwick (BA English and Comparative Literature) and Cambridge (MPhil, PhD in English).
 Before coming to Edinburgh in 2023, I held a research fellowship at Trinity College, Cambridge, and taught at Cambridge and the University of East Anglia.

-I work on Romantic period poetry and prose, and on wider questions of literary theory and history from 18thC to the present.
-My most recent work has focused on the Romantic lyric (Shelley, Landon, Kirke White, Wordsworth); on ethical form; and on the history and critical value of ideas including elation and gentleness.
+I work on Romantic period poetry and prose, and on questions of literary theory and history from 18thC to the present.
+My most recent work has focused on the Romantic lyric (Shelley, Landon, Kirke White, Wordsworth); on literary and other kinds of form; and on the history of ideas including elation and gentleness.

 Undergraduate teaching